ethereum/pyrlp/docs/api.rst

 .. autofunction:: rlp.decode

+.. autofunction:: rlp.decode_lazy

+    .. autoclass:: rlp.LazyList

 .. autofunction:: rlp.infer_sedes

 Sedes Objects
 -------------

-.. data:: rlp.sedes.big_endian_int

-   A sedes object for non negative integers using big endian notation.

 .. data:: rlp.sedes.raw

-   A sedes that does nothing.
-Thus, it can serialize everything that can be directly encoded in RLP.
+   A sedes object that does nothing.
+Thus, it can serialize everything that can be directly encoded in RLP (nested lists of strings).
 This sedes can be used as a placeholder when deserializing larger structures.

-.. data:: rlp.sedes.sedes_list

-   A list of sedes objects that is passed to :func:`rlp.infer_sedes` by :func:`rlp.encode`.
-By default, this contains only :mod:`rlp.sedes.big_endian_int` and :mod:`rlp.sedes.text`, but can be extended.

 .. autoclass:: rlp.sedes.Binary

    .. automethod:: rlp.sedes.Binary.fixed_length

+.. data:: rlp.sedes.binary

+    A sedes object for binary data of arbitrary length (an instance of :class:`rlp.sedes.Binary` with default arguments).

-.. autoclass:: rlp.sedes.FixedLengthInt
+.. autoclass:: rlp.sedes.BigEndianInt

+.. data:: rlp.sedes.big_endian_int

+    A sedes object for integers encoded in big endian without any leading zeros (an instance of :class:`rlp.sedes.BigEndianInt` with default arguments).

 .. autoclass:: rlp.sedes.List